physicalorganicchem/physicalorganicchem.github.io/README.md

 # Learn physical organic chemistry for free.
 }

+{: .fs-6 .fw-300
+The principles of organic chemistry you learned in college are no coincidence.
+Physical organic chemistry seeks to explain these principles— and the world around us— through the relationship between chemical structures and reactivity.
+}

 Just the Class is a GitHub Pages template developed for the purpose of quickly deploying course websites.
 In addition to serving plain web pages and files, it provides a boilerplate for:

 - [announcements](announcements.md),